smitmartijn/networkinsight-cookbook/manuscript/ch-analytics.md

 Dynamic thresholds have the option to be configured with a **high**, **medium**, and **low** sensitivity.
 The **high** sensitivity uses a standard deviation value of **2**; meaning if the current network traffic value is **2** times as much or less than the average of the last 21 days, the threshold is triggered.
 The **medium** sensitivity uses the standard deviation value of **2.5**; meaning **2.5** times as much or less than the average of the last 21 days.
 The **low** sensitivity uses a standard deviation value of **3**; meaning, well, you get it.

 To make it a little more complicated, you can also select whether to use the average of the last 30 or 60 minutes or use the maximum or average of the last 5 minutes.
-This is the same concept as we saw in the INFO a few pages above, in the chapter [Threshold Breach Value]{.underline}.
+This is the same concept as we saw in the INFO a few pages above, in the chapter [Threshold Breach Value]{#ch-threshold-breach-value}.